markjpjones/projects/yelp sentiment analysis/README.md

 #### Pipeline Creation

-To create the features necessary for modelling I constructed a pipeline consiting of three stages:
+I constructed a pipeline consisting of the following three stages to create the features necessary for modelling.

 1. A custom stage for tokenizing, stop word removal, case correction and stemming
 2. A count vectorizer for generating a sparse matrix of features
 3. A tf-idf transformer for term weighting.

 I chose to use stemming as I wanted to ensure variations of the same/similar words would be grouped together by their root.
 For example, the three words - agreed, agreeing and agreeable have the same root word agree.
 A search involving any of these words should treat them as the same word which is the root word.
 I also considered extending this idea to use lemmatization instead.
-However, I did not explore this at the time but instead left it with a view to returning to explore it at a later date.
+However, I did not explore this at the time but instead left it with a view to returning to it at a later date.

 The code for the first stage of my pipeline can be found [here](https://nbviewer.jupyter.org/github/markjpjones/projects/blob/master/yelp%20sentiment%20analysis/Yelp%20sentiment%20code.ipynb#2.-Setup-Pipeline).